Vegetarian Stuffed Portobello Mushrooms

-- Bake mushrooms in the preheated oven until tender and cheese is melted, about 15-17 minutes.
+- Bake mushrooms in the preheated oven until tender and cheese is melted, about 15 to 17 minutes.

-- Prep-Ahead: Mix up the filling and prepare the breadcrumb topping the night before.
+- Make-Ahead: Mix up the filling and prepare the breadcrumb topping the night before.
 Refrigerate both until you’re ready to stuff the mushrooms.
 Plan to add a few minutes to the baking time.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.